 Plaza Nueva se viste de gala cuando se abren las puertas de San Gil y Santa Ana: salen el Gran Poder y la Esperanza. el Vía Crucis y La Cañilla.

-- La Lanzada from Los Dolores on Carretera de Armilla.
+- La Lanzada from Los Dolores on Carretera de Armilla at 4.35pm.
 Moves through the Zaidin and into the city.
 Look out for this at 6.30pm on the Puente Romano over the River with the Realejo/Albaicin in the background.

 - Via Crucis leaves from San Juan de los Reyes in the lower Albaicin at 5pm.
 Look out for this procession on Carrera del Darro below the Alhambra palace.